4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

-Is the combined authority reporting on its own emissions?
-Criteria met if the combined authority is reporting its own emissions and fulfill all of the following: - It states whether they are using the Environmental Reporting Guidelines from Department for Environment, Food and Rural Affairs (DEFRA) or Business and Industrial Strategy (BEIS), the GCoM Common Reporting Framework (CRF), the Greenhouse Gas Accounting Tool (from the LGA), the Greenhouse Gas Protocol for Cities (Community Greenhouse Gas Emissions Inventories) or for Corporate Standards to develop their inventory.
-They must state whether they are using either, - the inventory must cover a continuous period of 12 months, either a calendar year or a financial year - there must be data from 2019 and 2021 (or the financial year 2021/22) - they must be measuring their own scope 1, 2 and 3 emissions | 1 out of 11 councils got full marks for this question. |
+Is the combined authority reporting on its own greenhouse gas emissions?
+Criteria met if the council is reporting its own emissions and fulfill all of the following: - The council states whether they are using the Environmental Reporting Guidelines from Department for Environment, Food and Rural Affairs (DEFRA), the GCoM Common Reporting Framework (CRF), the Greenhouse Gas Accounting Tool (from the LGA), the Greenhouse Gas Protocol for Cities (Community Greenhouse Gas Emissions Inventories) to develop their inventory. - The inventory must cover a continuous period of 12 months, either a calendar year or a financial year - There must be data from at least two different years between or including 2019 and 2023 - The council must be measuring their own scope 1, 2 and 3 emissions | councils got full marks for this question. |

 - Volunteer Research